PM-Connect/db-diff-utils/readme.md

 This command will automatically prompt for the database connection details from you, then run the diff and output any errors to the screen.

 The `--default-collation` option is optional and will default to 'utf8mb4_general_ci' if not provided, but can still be provided during the config of each database.

+## Issues

+Please submit any issues using GitHubs build in issue management.